Shashvat-Rane/Minor-Projects-on-JS/README.md

 We will be continuously updating this repository by adding new JavaScript-based projects.

+- If you'd like to see how it looks without downloading it, I have deployed the site using GitHub Pages.
+You can check it out here: [Link](https://shashvat-rane.github.io/Projects-on-JS/)

 ### How to Run
 - Download all files, download the ZIP, or clone this repository to your desktop.
 - Run the project by starting a Live Server in VS Code or opening the index.html file in a browser.